Rights of Man: Proposal conditions

 In tandem with redirecting government expenditures, Paine suggests the development of what some may call a "workhouse", or place of employment for poor people.
 Paine's describes the workhouse as being a building, or buildings, with the capability of holding a minimum of 6,000 people.
 In these buildings, operating businesses would indiscriminately accept applications, so that every city citizen could find employment.
-In order for Paine's plan to be carried out effectively, he cites some conditions that must be met.
-He resolves that each person seeking employment from these workhouses must stay in the program for a minimum of three months; however, during their residency all employees shall receive wholesome meals, warm lodgings, receive a proportional stipend for the work they've completed, and may work as long or as little as they deem appropriate.
+In order for his plan to be carried out effectively, Paine writes that each person seeking employment from these workhouses must stay in the program for a minimum of three months; however, during their residency all employees shall receive wholesome meals, warm lodgings, receive a proportional stipend for the work they've completed, and may work as long or as little as they deem appropriate.
 The asylum, Paine declares, would assist any persons in temporary distress and would serve around 24,000 people a year.
 To finance the development of this project, Paine suggest using the revenue from the state's coal tax.
-Paine states that at the time he is writing, the tax revenue is used to support the Duke of Richmond.
-Paine ultimately finds this particular deplorable, and calls for the reallocation of coal tax funds back to the people.
+At the time Paine was writing, this tax was used to support the Duke of Richmond; Paine found this to be deplorable, and called for the coal tax to be reallocated to better serve the people.

 Paine concludes his section on welfare by listing the eight central tenets of his welfare proposal, or what he calls the "enumerating particulars", which are as follows: